Mainies/Triaging_ML_Classification/README.md

-# Triaging ML Classification
+# Machine Learning and Bias Detection in Triage Classification

-This repo is a collection of my Machine Learning Analysis and bias review as part of a recent university course.

-The main file is nurse_ai.ipynb which demonstrates NLP, Data cleaning, ML and Bias detection using IBM's AIFairness 360 Module.
+This repository contains a collection of machine learning analyses and bias reviews completed as part of a recent university course.
+The primary focus of this repository is the `nurse_ai.ipynb` notebook, which showcases a comprehensive demonstration of natural language processing (NLP), data cleaning, machine learning (ML), and bias detection using IBM's AIFairness 360 module.

+## Project Highlights

+- **Main Notebook:** [`nurse_ai.ipynb`](nurse_ai.ipynb) - The central piece of this repository, this Jupyter notebook provides a detailed exploration of NLP, data cleaning, ML techniques, and bias detection.
+It serves as the primary deliverable for the assignment.

-The other notebooks demonstrate similar skills that supplemented the findings in nurse_ai.ipynb but the focus of the delivered assignment was in this file.
+- **Supplementary Notebooks:** Additional notebooks (`notebook1.ipynb`, `notebook2.ipynb`, etc.) are also included, which demonstrate similar skills and techniques that complement the findings in `nurse_ai.ipynb`.

+The primary objective of this project was to gain a deeper understanding of machine learning and bias detection, and the `nurse_ai.ipynb` notebook is the culmination of these efforts.

+## How to Explore

+1. Start by opening the [`nurse_ai.ipynb`](nurse_ai.ipynb) notebook to dive into the primary content of this project.

+2. You can also explore the supplementary notebooks to gain further insights into related topics and skills.

+## Contact

+If you have any questions, feedback, or would like to discuss any aspect of this project, please don't hesitate to reach out.

+[Your Contact Information]